slint-ui/slint/FAQ.md

 ## I want to develop a free software product using Slint, but I don't like the GPL and prefer to use a non-copyleft license.

+A couple of options could be:

-You can still publish your own source code under a permissive license compatible with the GPL, such as BSD, MIT, or Apache license.
-The distribution of a binary or a package containing Slint still needs to be licensed under the GPL.
-If this is not an option, kindly consider our [commercial licensing options](#what-are-the-commercial-licensing-options).
+  * publish your own source code under a permissive license compatible with the GPL, such as BSD, MIT, or Apache license.
+However, the binary or the package containing Slint needs to be licensed under GPL,
+  * consider of one of our [commercial licensing options](#what-are-the-commercial-licensing-options).